Z80-Retro/Z80-Retro-Manual/Z80-RETRO-MEMORY.md

 the SRAM address lines 15-18 are enabled and so a bank is selected.

-The GPIO OUT Latch (74HC374) holds the value for the bank selection bits in the 4 most significant bits of it's data.
+The GPIO OUT Latch (74HC374) holds the value for the bank selection bits in the 4 most significant bits of its data.
 Programmers can set the values of these 4 bits to set the current memory bank.